 November 2026

 Sister ship to the Magellan Explorer, the Magellan Discoverer is set to launch for the 2026-2027 season.
-She will be the second ship purpose built for Antarctica air cruises.
-Check back soon for more details.
+She will be the second ship purpose built for Antarctica air cruises and features a unique wet and dry science lab for hands-on exploration.

 VIEW ALL ANTARCTIC CRUISE SHIPS